Fixed-fee leasehold conveyancing in Langham:

 • Registering of the assignment of the change of lessee after a sale

-There is nothing unique about leasehold conveyancing in Langham.
-All leases are individual and drafting errors can result in certain clauses are not included.
+Leasehold conveyancing in Langham is not unique.
+All leases are unique and drafting errors can result in certain provisions are not included.
 For example, if your lease is missing any of the following, it could be defective:

 • A provision for the recovery of money spent for the benefit of another party.